ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/map-indexes.markdown

 ## Combining multiple fields together

 Since under each index there is a LINQ-function, you can combine multiple fields in one, if necessary.

-When the document is being indexed it is not a problem.
+### Example I

 {CODE indexes_7@Indexes/Map.cs /}

 {CODE-TABS}
 {CODE-TAB:csharp:Query indexes_8@Indexes/Map.cs /}
 {CODE-TAB:csharp:DocumentQuery indexes_9@Indexes/Map.cs /}
+{CODE-TABS/}

+### Example II

+{INFO:Information}

+In this example index field `Query` combines all values from various Employee fields into one.
+The default Analyzer on field is changed to enable `Full Text Search` operations.
+This means that the matches no longer need to be exact.

+You can read more about analyzers and `Full Text Search` [here](../indexes/using-analyzers).

+{INFO/}

+{CODE indexes_1_6@Indexes/Map.cs /}

+{CODE-TABS}
+{CODE-TAB:csharp:Query indexes_1_7@Indexes/Map.cs /}
+{CODE-TAB:csharp:DocumentQuery indexes_1_8@Indexes/Map.cs /}
 {CODE-TABS/}

 ## Indexing partial field data